mattcroat/joy-of-code/posts/svelte-preprocessors/svelte-preprocessors.md

 ---
 title: How To Make A Svelte Markdown Preprocessor
-description: Introduction to how Svelte preprocessors work by making a simple Markdown preprocessor.
+description: Introduction to Svelte preprocessors and how to make your own Markdown preprocessor.
 slug: svelte-preprocessors
 published: '2024-04-05'
 category: svelte